 Accessibility testing basics

-Automated testing is quick and thorough, but it has some limitations.
+Scanning is quick and thorough, but it has some limitations.
 It only works on web-based digital properties, so it can’t scan apps or other non-web assets.
-It can also only capture about 25–30% of total accessibility issues–you’ll need manual testing to capture the rest.
+It can also only capture code-level accessibility issues–you’ll need manual testing to capture the rest.

-In the platform, go to Run automated scan to run a new scan or check scan results from the Scans page.
+In the platform, go to Scans to run a new scan or check scan results.

 Manual testing

 Manual testing is accessibility testing done by real people.
 During manual testing, our testing team uses assistive technology like screen readers to uncover accessibility issues.
-Manual testing best represents how people with disabilities can use your digital property.
+Manual testing best represents how people with disabilities can use your website/app.

 Manual testing typically takes several weeks to complete but is extremely thorough.
-Once you’re notified that manual testing is complete, head to the Manual evaluations page to check your results.
+Once you’re notified that manual testing is complete, head to the Evaluations page to check your results.

 Rules

-Rules are accessibility requirements for digital properties.
+Rules are accessibility requirements for websites/apps.
 They’re created based on success criteria from the Web Content Accessibility Guidelines (WCAG).

-Rules tell you what elements of your digital property might create accessibility issues and guide you toward fixing them.
+Rules tell you what elements of your website/app might create accessibility issues and guide you toward fixing them.

-In the platform, we scan and evaluate digital properties against rules to find those potential accessibility issues.
+In the platform, we scan and evaluate websites/apps against rules to find those potential accessibility issues.
 Each violation of a rule is called a finding.

 Findings

 Findings are instances where rules are violated.
-The same rule can be violated more than once on a digital property, so you can have multiple findings from the same rule.
+The same rule can be violated more than once on a website/app, so you can have multiple findings from the same rule.
 Once you have findings, you can start your remediation.

-Manual evaluation results list each finding on its own and note the instances and frequency.
-Select the finding ID on the Manual evaluations page to learn more about each finding.
+Manual test results list each finding on its own and note the instances and frequency.
+Select the finding ID on the Evaluations page to learn more about each finding.

 What's next?

-To keep learning about the platform, run your first automated scan.
+To keep learning about the platform, run your first scan.

 If you want to learn more about digital accessibility, head to the Access Academy for detailed courses.